kotaaaa/myportfolio/posts/linebot.md

 ## Create GCP Artifact Registry

-Create a GCP Artifact Registry with GCP project ID in `PROJECT_ID`.
-The Artifact Registry is the location where the Docker Images created by Build are stored.
-You will later specify the images in the Artifact Registry in the `Deployment` object.
+Create a GCP Artifact Registry with GCP project ID in **PROJECT_ID** The Artifact Registry is the location where the Docker Images created by Build are stored.
+You will later specify the images in the Artifact Registry in the **Deployment** object.

 ```shell
 $ gcloud artifacts repositories create linebot-repo \}